WalterAgooGalicinao/MyFirstWebApplication/README.md

 ```

 ## Deployment Status
-These deployment status will show up once deployment has been triggered and can be seen beside the latest commit that have been made.
+The deployment status will appear once the deployment has been triggered and can be viewed next to the latest commit that has been made.

 #### For reference:
 ```bash